Expert Assessment for Professionals in Highly Accountable Roles

 The Multidisciplinary Comprehensive Assessment Program, alcohol recovery

-MCAP is appropriate for healthcare providers, pilots, attorneys and business executives.
+MCAP is appropriate for healthcare providers, attorneys and business executives.
 Our program acts as an excellent diagnostic tool to ensure that an individual can practice with reasonable skill and safety.
 It is designed to accommodate the individual needs of the client while addressing the concerns of the referring entity.
 We emphasize compassionate advocacy based evaluation while determining issues like fitness for duty and need for treatment interventions.

 Issues in the workplace prompting an assessment typically include: